Local stormwater superhero awarded for his efforts

-“Evan continues to champion reducing contaminants in our waterways by controlling what is entering our stormwater system at the source.
+“Evan continued to champion reducing contaminants in our waterways by controlling what is entering our stormwater system at the source.

-“Aside from improving our infrastructure, he believes behaviour change through community education, awareness-raising, and community actions can be effective," said Hasselman.
+“Aside from improving our infrastructure, he believed behaviour change through community education, awareness-raising, and community actions can be effective," said Hasselman.